bumi/stacking-sats-binance/README.md

 This tool automates stacking sats on [Binance](https://www.binance.je/en) for you.
 Run it periodically to automatically place BTC buy orders and convert a certain percentage of the available EUR balance to BTC.

-## 🔑 Binance API Key

-Obtain your Binance API Key via the [API settings page](https://www.binance.je/userCenter/createApi.html).
-The key must have the following options enabled: "Read Info" and "Enable Trading"
+(Dollar-cost averaging your Bitcoin savings)

+## What is stacking sats?
+What is Dollar-cost averaging?

+It is a another way of saying "saving and accumulating Bitcoin".
+It means Dollar-cost averaging (DCA) your Bitcoin investments.

+Dollar-cost averaging is an investment strategy that aims to reduce the impact of volatility on the purchase of assets.
+It involves buying equal amounts of the asset at regular intervals.

+Have a look at the DCA Investment calculator for Bitcoin: [dcabtc.com]https://dcabtc.com/)

 ## 💾 Download it